natoh19/sophora/README.md

 ### Frontend Routes

  `/`
-This page displays selections of products available from the store with product name, price, and image

 `/about`
-This page displays developer's information

 `/checkout`
-This page displays form to fill out shipping address and payment fields

 `/confirmation`
-This page displays a summary of the user's cart before proceeding to checkout

 `/category/:id`
 This page displays all products in a particular category.
 Categories will be: